A Fra\"iss\'e theory for partial orders of a fixed finite dimension: The universal minimal flow of Aut(Dn,<)

 We claim that $\Phi$ is the graph of the desired function $\phi:\mathcal{R}_n\to X$.
 Clearly, by the transitivity of the action of $G$ on $\mathcal{R}_n$, the domain of $\Phi$ is all of $\mathcal{R}_n$.
 To see that $\Phi$ is a function, suppose that $g\cdot(<_1,\ldots,<_n)=h\cdot (<_1,\ldots,<_n)$, for some $g,h\in G$.
 Then, $h^{-1}g\in H$, so

 Thus, $\phi$ is a well-defined $G$-homomorphism, $\phi(<_1,\ldots,<_n)=x_0$, and since $G$ acts minimally on $X$, $\phi$ must map $\mathcal{R}_n$ onto $X$. \end{proof}

-Finally, we describe another possible proof of Theorem \ref{thm:UMF}: The sets $D_n$ can be constructed to not only be dense and without colinear points, but also invariant under coordinate permutations.
+The sets $D_n$ can be constructed to not only be dense and without colinear points, but also invariant under coordinate permutations.
 To do this, we can modify the proof of Proposition \ref{prop:D_n_exists} so that when choosing points $\mathbf{d}_m$ we avoid the additional finitely many hyperplanes of points which have more than one coordinate in common with themselves or any of the previously chosen points, and then add all coordinate permutations of $\mathbf{d}_m$ to the set being constructed.
 By Theorem \ref{thm:axiomatization}, the resulting $D_n'$ gives a structure $(D_n',<,<_1,\ldots,<_n)$ isomorphic to $\mathbf{D}_{n,<_1,\ldots,<_n}$, and in particular, $(D_n',<)$ is isomorphic to $\mathbf{D}_n$.
 Then, $S_n$ acts faithfully on $(D_n',<)$ by permuting coordinates, so we may identify $S_n$ with a subgroup of $G=\mathrm{Aut}(D_n',<)$.
 Through this identification, $S_n$ normalizes the subgroup $H=\mathrm{Aut}(D_n',<,<_1,\ldots,<_n)$ and $H\cap S_n=\{e\}$.
 Given $g\in G$, by Lemma \ref{lem:permute_realizers_D_n}, there is some $\sigma_g\in S_n$ such that